MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/directory-sync-tool-not-sync-object.md

 ## Solution

-Upgrade to the latest version of the synchronization tool.
-This is now called the Azure AD Connect tool and it must be installed on a 64-bit edition of Windows Server.
-To find the ways you can upgrade from DirSync, go to [Azure AD Connect: Upgrade from DirSync](/azure/active-directory/hybrid/how-to-dirsync-upgrade-get-started).
+Upgrade to Azure AD Connect.
+This tool must be installed on a 64-bit version of Windows Server.
+For more information about how to upgrade from DirSync, see [Azure AD Connect: Upgrade from DirSync](/azure/active-directory/hybrid/how-to-dirsync-upgrade-get-started).

 ## More information

-To learn about hybrid identity with Azure Active Directory, see [Prepare for directory synchronization](/azure/active-directory/hybrid/whatis-hybrid-identity).
+For more information about hybrid identity with Azure Active Directory, see [Prepare for directory synchronization](/azure/active-directory/hybrid/whatis-hybrid-identity).

-To understand what are the system and software requirements for Azure AD Connect, visit [Prerequisites for Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-prerequisites).
+For more information about the system and software requirements for Azure AD Connect, see [Prerequisites for Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-prerequisites).

-For a list of attributes that are synchronized by Azure AD Connect, see the following article: [Azure AD Connect sync: Attributes synchronized to Azure Active Directory](/azure/active-directory/hybrid/reference-connect-sync-attributes-synchronized)
+For more information about the attributes that are synchronized by Azure AD Connect, see [Azure AD Connect sync: Attributes synchronized to Azure Active Directory](/azure/active-directory/hybrid/reference-connect-sync-attributes-synchronized).

 Still need help?
-Go to [Microsoft Community](https://answers.microsoft.com/) or the [Azure Active Directory Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread) website.
+Go to [Microsoft Community](https://answers.microsoft.com/), or [Azure Active Directory Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread).